timescale/docs.timescale.com-content/using-timescaledb/continuous-aggregates.md

 alter a continuous aggregate view in other ways it must be dropped and re-created; this can entail some time to re-calculate aggregations.

-A continuous aggregate may be dropped by using the `DROP VIEW` command, which deletes the hypertable that stores the materialized data for the continuous aggregate; it does not affect the data in the underlying hypertable from which the continuous aggregate is derived (i.e., the raw data).
+A continuous aggregate may be dropped by using the `DROP VIEW` command, which deletes the hypertable that stores the materialized data for the continuous aggregate; it does not affect the data in the hypertable from which the continuous aggregate is derived (i.e., the raw data).
 The `CASCADE` parameter is required for this command.

 ```sql
 DROP VIEW device_summary CASCADE;